darKoub/workshops/Springboot-API.md

 ## Program outcomes
 After successful completion of this course, you will be able to:
+* Set-up working environment for developing a java application.
+(Installing IntelliJ Idea , JDK).
 * understand the basic of Restful Webservices.
 * work with Rest client (testing your Restful API).
+* Undestand 3 layer application architecure (Controller , Service , Data access)
 * Develop a Springboot application using Spring Starter.
 * Design and build a resful webservice (API from scratch using Spring Framework).
 * Stand up MongoDB instances on MongoDB Cloud.
 * Undestand the basics of No-SQL databases ( Collections , Documents , Feilds).
-* Understand the value of unit testing and how to automate testing your Springboot Rest API.
+* Understand the value of unit testing and how to automate testing your Springboot Rest API using JUnit and Mockito.

 ## Next Step
-**In the next series of workshops we will go all cloud.
-We will turn our Rest API into a _Cloud-Native_ application, deploying it on Microsoft Azure**
+**In the next series of workshops we will go all cloud .
+We will turn our Rest API into a _Cloud-Native_ application, deploying it on _Microsoft Azure_**